 ⇒ Using the Pi as an MQTT broker, file server, or NAS

-All of these use cases benefit from having a fixed IP address.
+All of these use cases benefit from Raspberry Pi IP address static configuration.
 It gives your networked Pi a stable presence like a permanent desk in a shared office, so everything else knows exactly where to find it.

 Method 1: Set Static IP on Raspberry Pi Using nmcli (NetworkManager)

-Once I realized that dhcpcd.conf wasn’t going to work, I started exploring how to use NetworkManager to handle static IP configuration.
-The good news is that NetworkManager has a powerful command-line interface called nmcli, and once you get the hang of it, it’s actually pretty straightforward.
+Once I realised that dhcpcd.conf wasn’t going to work, so I started exploring how Raspberry Pi set static IP NetworkManager to handle configuration.
+The good news is that NetworkManager has a powerful command-line interface called nmcli, and once you get the hang of it, it’s pretty straightforward.

-Here’s how I got a fixed IP address working on my Raspberry Pi using nmcli.
+Here’s how I fixed the Raspberry Pi configure static IP using nmcli.

 In the terminal, I ran: